 combustion air supply for stoves in habitable rooms

 Combustion stoves all need a supply of air to burn the fuel and it varies depending on the stove output and fuel.
 The manufacturers state how much air is needed in the form of so many square millimetres of opening area.
 It is a requirement of the Building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) that this is provided because not doing so could cause the stove to produce deadly carbon monoxide if it is starved of air.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations that this is provided because not doing so could cause the stove to produce deadly carbon monoxide if it is starved of air.
 The question becomes how the air gets to the stove.
 With a well sealed draught proof house it would be self defeating to use the old fashioned method of putting vents in an outside wall.
 Anyway people object to the draught and block up the vents, which is dangerous.
 The best way is to use a stove which has a built in connection so that you can run a ventilation duct directly from the stove to an external wall.